mduqueoviedo/aoc21/README.md

 I decided to copy-paste the first part and add the diagonal case.
 The code is actually much shorter, with those binaries we can decide if the increment is negative or positive.

 Probably I could use this approach for the straight lines as well and reduce a lot of code, if I get some free time I might try to apply that improvement, but at least the result is right on the first attempt.

+## Day 6

+#### Star 1

+First part is about understanding the problem, I was afraid of breaking the memory limit, but the straightforward solution worked...

+#### Star 2

+And now I broke the memory!
+Today is one of those days where the obvious path blurs your vision from something more memory efficient.

+I confess that I had to look for hints that would point me to the right way. 🚨🚨

+And it was not that complicated!!!
+Just add up the fishes on the same state and play with them (careful when rotating their values and generating new spawn).

+**So I learned something today!** Avoid very long self growing data structures and group your data somehow else!
+And recursivity must be coming soon...